 All fire hydrants will be located behind the existing or proposed sidewalk or in the planter strip.
-Hydrants will be placed as to not interfere with driveways and curb ramps.
+Hydrants will be placed so as not to interfere with driveways and curb ramps.
 If any public hydrant encroaches on private property, an easement will be provided as directed by the City Engineer.